 This happens as the person experiencing discomfort begins to try to control the behavior of the other to bring their behavior to a level that is not so uncomfortable to them.
 The person who is the subject of the attempt to control may actually conform…for a while.
 But eventually, the behavior will occur again and will create conflict between the two.
 The result is a relationship that is strained and unhealthy for both individuals.

 Trying to control specific events

 We often try to control the outcome of specific events.
-For example, a woman may try to control the outcome after a first date by calling, texting, or emailing her date in hopes of gaining a second date.
+For example, a woman may try to control the outcome after the first date with a potential partner by calling, texting, or emailing her date in hopes of gaining a second date.
 Another person may try to control the outcome of a job interview or business meeting by offering too much information.
 Parents often attempt to control the actions of their children.

 The need to control situations or people arises out of fear of what might happen if we don’t.
 A mother may try to control their child because they believe that if they don’t, then something bad may happen.
 A woman on a date may try to control the outcome because she is afraid that if she doesn’t, then she will never find her soulmate.
 And it will validate that she is not worthy of love.
 Someone else may attempt to control the outcome of a job interview because they are afraid that if they don’t get the job they may lose their house.
 We become attached to a specific outcome because that is what we believe is the absolute best for ourselves.

 And yet, the stress that comes with the need to control is overwhelming.
 The truth is, we can let go of the stress and the need to control situations, outcomes, and people.
 We can overcome the fear of the unknown and the need to guide outcomes and learn how to allow what is.

 Often we carry around fear and yet are not completely present and fully aware of that fear.
 So acknowledging what it is that we are afraid of is the first step to surrendering.

 Ask yourself if this is a real and legitimate fear